 Dr. Thomas Formby Scholarship

 Dr. Thomas Formby, Class of 1950, served in World War II and was a member of the first post-war class to enter the College of Medicine.
 He established a family practice in Searcy, Arkansas, and was especially instrumental in establishing a community-based hospital, the White County Medical Center, at a time when other community hospitals were closing.
 He recognized the need for specialists in small towns and the benefits of group practice.
 He helped start the first and now one of the largest multi-specialty groups in the state.
 He encouraged a heart of service among his colleagues through his guidance in their professional, personal and spiritual development.
 Dr. Formby established this scholarship in 2000, the same year he received the College of Medicine’s most prestigious honor, the Distinguished Alumnus Award.
 Dr. Formby died in August 2006.
-The inaugural award was presented in 2000 to Angela Grace Hughes of Searcy.
+The inaugural award was presented in 2000.

 Butler Fuller, M.D., Endowed Scholarship